Jhinpan/jp-folio/_pages/about.md

 ### Hi there, I'm [Jin Pan(潘劲 in Chinese)!](https://jhinpan.github.io/) 👋

-I am a senior student major in Computer Science at the [Human Factors Group of UMTRI](https://www.linkedin.com/company/university-of-michigan-transportation-research-institute/) and [Human Centered Computing Laboratory](https://hcc.engin.umich.edu/) in [Umich](https://www.umich.edu/).
+I am a senior student major in Computer Science Engineering at the [Human Factors Group of UMTRI](https://www.linkedin.com/company/university-of-michigan-transportation-research-institute/) and [Human Centered Computing Laboratory](https://hcc.engin.umich.edu/) in [University of Michigan](https://www.umich.edu/).

-Before joining Umich, I was studying in the [Shanghai JiaoTong University](https://en.sjtu.edu.cn/) with pursuing the degree of Electrical Computer Engineering Major.
+Before joining Umich, I was studying in the [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) with pursuing the degree of Electrical Computer Engineering Major.

 🔭 **Reseach-wise, I mainly focus on**: